shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 	![](../media/lab-07/image108.png)

-	Notice it is easy to copy visuals from an existing report and paste it to a report that connects to semantic model.
+	Notice it is easy to copy visuals from an existing report and paste it into a report that connects to semantic model.
 Note that the table names, column names, measure names must be the same for copy and paste to work.
 If they are not the same you may have an error, but this can be easily resolved.

-13. Navigate to **FAIAD.pbix** and select Sales over time line chart.
+13. Navigate to **FAIAD.pbix** and select Sales over the line chart.

 14. From the ribbon, select **Home -> Copy**.